dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 However, to get some idea how Dockerfile works we still need to give you some basic understanding of it.

-We have already mentioned that Dockerfile allows you to build Docker images.
-It's a simple text file which contains a series of instructions on how to build your image.
+We have already mentioned that Dockerfile allows you to build Docker images and it's a simple text file that contains a series of instructions on how to build your image.

 You might be surprised how simple it is to work with a Dockerfile.

 If you are familiar with Linux command line interface then you basically already know how to write a Dockerfile.

 The only key difference between executing a command directly in a terminal and in a Dockerfile, is that, a command in a Dockerfile doesn't expect you to interact with it during the image building process.

-So you have to construct your commands that expect an input form a user during execution in a way that all the input that your command needs are directly piped to that command in advance.
+So you have to construct your command that expect an input form a user during runtime in a way that all the input that your command needs are directly piped to that command in advance or using some command line options to make choices if a particular command supports that.

 ---